-2. Is the school handling information appropriately?
+13. Is the school handling information appropriately?

 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the handling of information, including but not limited to: Maintaining the security of and providing access to student records under FERPA and other applicable authorities Accessing documents maintained by the school under the state's Freedom of Information Law and other applicable authorities Transferring of student records Proper and secure maintenance of testing materials
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the handling of information, including but not limited to: Maintaining the security of and providing access to student records under FERPA and other applicable authorities Accessing documents maintained by the school under the state's Freedom of Information Law and other applicable authorities Transferring of student records Proper and secure maintenance of testing materials On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard